yogyogi/Microservices-Asynchronous-Communication/README.md

 # Microservices Asynchronous Communication with RabbitMQ and MassTransit
-In this tutorial we will understand how Asynchronous Communication between Microservices work.
+Here we will understand how Asynchronous Communication between Microservices work.
 In our Pizza Drone Delivery application we have 2 Microservices – CommandCenter and ProcessCenter.
 They communicate with one another synchronously using HttpClient class.

-Read the entire article here - https://www.hosting.work/aspnet-core-microservices-asynchronous-communication-rabbitmq-masstransit/
+Read the entire article here - https://www.hosting.work/cqrs-mediatr-aspnet-core/

 # Tutorial Contents
 1. What is RabbitMQ